-For elevated views and a bit more of a challenge, head for Tanglewood Walk, Emu Mountain or The Hawkea walk, all of which will give you breathtaking views of the hinterland.
+For elevated views and a bit more of a challenge, head for Tanglewood Walk, Emu Mountain or The Hawkea walk, all of which will give you breathtaking views of the Sunshine Coast hinterland.

-Be sure while you’re exploring one the highlights in terms of Noosa attractions to keep your eyes peeled for the local fauna, like Koalas, dolphins and whales who take up home in the area.
+While you’re exploring Noosa National Park, keep your eyes peeled for the local fauna like Koalas, dolphins and whales who take up home in the area.
 Visit the official Queensland parks website for more info about Noosa National Park.

 2) Get a Dose of Vitamin C

 The Big Pineapple is an iconic Noosa Attraction, and possibly one of the most touristy.